Extension of the ratio method to proton-rich nuclei: Conclusion

 In this work, we investigate the extension of this new reaction observable to study the single-particle structure of proton-rich nuclei.
 To this end, we first study the ratio method for a $^{8}$B projectile, which has a clear $^7$Be-$p$ structure and is usually seen as the archetype of a charged halo nucleus.
 We consider light (C), medium-mass (Ni) and heavy (Pb) targets at an intermediate beam energy of 44~MeV/nucleon.
 To obtain a reliable estimate of the actual ratio, we use the DEA \cite{baye2005,goldstein2006}, which provides excellent agreement with experimental data for one-neutron \cite{goldstein2006} and one-proton \cite{GCB07} halo nuclei at these beam energies.
 This enables us to study the validity of the method near the proton dripline and to study its sensitivity to the projectile structure.
 We have then extended our study to other proton-rich nuclei, namely \ex{17}{F}, \ex{25}{Al}, and \ex{27}{P}.

-Although the REB assumptions are not totally fulfilled (the Coulomb interaction between the valence proton and the target can hardly be neglected), we have shown that the ratio method can be extended to the proton-rich side of the nuclear chart.
-However, the results obtained are less good than for the one-neutron halo nuclei studied in Refs.~\cite{capel2011,capel2013,colomer2016}; we observe that even for nuclei with a valence proton loosely bound in an $s$ or $p$ orbital, the DEA ratio exhibits remnant oscillations.
-Nevertheless it still follows closely the form factor predicted by the REB.
-A direct comparison of that form factor with actual measurements would provide an accurate estimate of the one-proton separation energy, its orbital angular momentum and the ANC of the ground-state wave function.
+Although the REB assumptions are not totally fulfilled (the Coulomb interaction between the valence proton and the target can hardly be neglected), we have shown that the ratio method applied to the proton-rich side of the nuclear chart still removes part of the dependence on the reaction mechanism, especially on the $c$-$T$ optical potential choice.
+Unfortunately, the results obtained are less good than expected in the \emph{strict application} of the method developed for one-neutron halo nuclei in Refs.~\cite{capel2011,capel2013,colomer2016}; we observe that even for nuclei with a valence proton loosely bound in an $s$ or $p$ orbital, the DEA ratio exhibits remnant oscillations, which are mainly due to the proton-target interaction.
+Nevertheless in these cases, it still follows the form factor predicted by the REB and a direct comparison of that form factor with actual measurements would be possible.
+It would then provide a good estimate of the one-proton separation energy, its orbital angular momentum and the ANC of the ground-state wave function.
+This is what we have coined the \emph{strict application} of the method.

-For more deeply bound systems or when the valence proton sits in an $l\geq2$ orbital the ratio can be applied only qualitatively.
-Its high sensitivity to the one-proton separation energy and its orbital angular momentum would still enable us to infer valuable information about the structure of the nucleus, however in a more qualitative way.
+For more deeply bound systems or when the valence proton sits in an $l\geq2$ orbital the original idea of the ratio lapses.
+The ratio method could however be applied \emph{approximately} thanks to the high sensitivity of the ratio to the one-proton separation energy and to its orbital angular momentum.
+This would enable us to infer valuable information about the structure of the nucleus.
+Alternatively, for such nuclei, experimental data could be compared to dynamical calculations of the ratio, e.g., using the DEA.
+Although this \emph{dynamical} version of the ratio method does not exhibit the simplicity and elegance of the original ratio idea, it strongly reduces the dependence on the reaction mechanism and hence is more sensitive to details of the nuclear structure than single cross sections for scattering or breakup.

 Similarly to what has been observed at low energies for one-neutron halo nuclei \cite{capel2011,capel2013,colomer2016}, the ratio is independent of the choice of optical potential used to simulate the interaction between the core of the nucleus and the target.
 This in itself is very valuable since this interaction is usually poorly known and induces biases in the analysis of reaction data.
 However, as seen in \Ref{colomer2016}, we find that the agreement with the REB is improved when the role of the Coulomb interaction is reduced.
 This suggests that a direct comparison of an experimentally measured ratio with the REB form factor would be best performed on light targets.
 However, breakup cross sections on such targets are small compared to heavier ones, on which the Coulomb breakup becomes significant.
 The use of a broad energy bin in the $c$-$p$ continuum instead of a single energy enhances the ratio by several orders of magnitudes without much accuracy loss.